Cycling Holidays – 20 Top Travel Tips

 In our experience e-bikes have been getting better all the time for years, and can really help you get the most out of your cycling day.
 Why not give them a go or use them to share a cycling break with a friend?

 At Cycle Breaks all our tours are graded and we pride ourselves on offering gentle cycling adventures with routes which you can further tailor as you go.
-Find out about Cycle Breaks tour grading and options»
+Take a look at the cycling section in our FAQs to find out about Cycle Breaks tour grading and options»

-Brand new from Cycle Breaks for 2020 are a range of fab cycling holidays through the Czech Republic and Germany based along the River Elbe.
+Cycle Breaks has a range of fab cycling holidays through the Czech Republic and Germany based along the River Elbe.
 Choose Saxon Switzerland or detour along the wine route.
 Cycle through mighty fine cities like Dresden or go porcelain potty over Meissen.
 Prague is one amazing must-see destination and returning from Berlin is also an easy option.
 Interested?
 Check out our Elbe Tours here now!

 We’ve got a host of delicious tours, but our new Bordeaux Vineyards Bike & Boat tour is a real ‘claret and classic’ not to be missed.
 Let your floating hotel lead you down the waterways of France’s fabulous wine-growing region and all you have to do is hop on your bike for circular cycle rides out to explore the vineyards and wine cellars.